 The good news is that 60% of traffic to the average website comes from search engines*, the bad news is if you are not on page one of the results you are dead.

-Part of your research should be to find the keywords and phrases your audience enter into search engines.
+Part of your research should be to find the keywords and phrases your audience enters into search engines.
 You then need to ensure your website ranks well on those phrases.

 Google will probably account for 80% of your search traffic, and since 2020 Google has prioritised the mobile phone version of websites.
 More on that in my article ‘How Google’s new ‘mobile-first’ policy reduces your website traffic‘.